vthinsel/GT7Tracks/README.md

                         Optionnaly log packets for future playback using https://git hub.com/vthinsel/Python_UDP_Receiver/UDPSend_timed.py
                         .Default is False
-  --track TRACK         Track ID as per https://github.com/ddm999/gt7info/blob/web-
+  --folder FOLDER       folder to store the track dumps --track TRACK         Track ID as per https://github.com/ddm999/gt7info/blob/web-
                         new/_data/db/course.csv
 ```

 The dumps directory of this repository contains csv files with track ID as the name.
 More information can also be found on the great GTPlanet forum from [here](https://www.gtplanet.net/forum/threads/gt7-is-compatible-with-motion-rig.410728/post-13917994)

 ## Training the model